Friday, 30 September 2011

 On my way into work at 5.30am, I passed a house from which the theme tune from the TV show Countdown...

-On my way into work at 5.30am, I passed a house from which the theme tune from the TV show Countdown was blaring out into the street.
-A police helicopter was hovering directly overhead.
+5.30am: I pass a house from which the theme tune from the TV show Countdown is blaring.
+A police helicopter hovers directly overhead.

-A colleague told me he'd been embarrassed the other day while delivering a package to a sex shop on his round; he'd tripped up a step and knocked over a stand of dildos.
+A colleague tells me he’d been embarrassed the other day while delivering a package to a sex shop on his round; he tripped up a step and knocked over a display of dildos.

 Sunday, 3 July 2011

 I walked into work in the slipstream of a man who was smoking strong weed and listening to Chaka Demus and Pliers without headphones.
 As we walked through the Market Place, a splay footed drunkard wearing the remains of a tuxedo shouted "HELLO!" to us both from the steps of Headrow Furnishers.

 Two women in their seventies were discussing custard tart:

 A crow was pecking at the basketball-sized piece of scrunched up fish and chip paper in the road.
 A car approached and the crow picked up the paper in its beak and flew off over the houses with it.
 Later, on the same street, I saw a woman in a spangly lilac sari and headscarf hoovering the pavement outside her house with big upright Dyson.